-The SRS Environmental Monitoring (EM) Program has the following program focus areas:
+The SRS-EM Program has the following program focus areas:

-- Radiological effluent and surveillance monitoring governed by DOE Order 458.1, Radiation Protection of the Public and the Environment, and guided by DOE 1991, Environmental Regulatory Guide for Radiological Effluent Monitoring and Environmental Surveillance - Nonradiological liquid effluent monitoring regulated by the South Carolina Department of Health and Environmental Control (SCDHEC) under EPA authority and defined under the National Pollutant Discharge Elimination System (NPDES) - Nonradiological and radiological air effluent monitoring regulated and defined by the South Carolina Department of Health and Environmental Control (SCDHEC) under EPA authority and defined under The National Emission Standards for Hazardous Air Pollutants (NESHAP)
+- Radiological effluent and surveillance monitoring governed by DOE Order 458.1, Radiation Protection of the Public and the Environment, and guided by DOE 1991, Environmental Regulatory Guide for Radiological Effluent Monitoring and Environmental Surveillance - Non-radiological liquid effluent monitoring regulated by the South Carolina Department of Health and Environmental Control (SCDHEC) under U.S. Environmental Protection Agency (EPA) authority and defined under the National Pollutant Discharge Elimination System (NPDES) - Non-radiological and radiological air effluent monitoring regulated and defined by the SCDHEC under EPA authority and defined under The National Emission Standards for Hazardous Air Pollutants (NESHAP).

-Program Changes of the SRS EM Program are reviewed annually by Department of Energy-Savannah River (DOE-SR) Operations Office.
+Program changes of the SRS-EM Program are reviewed annually by U.S. Department of Energy-Savannah River (DOE-SR) Operations Office.

-Situations such as inclement weather, emergency conditions, furloughs, and increased river levels and/or flows can prevent the sample collection at the prescribed frequencies listed in the Attachments.
-Deviations from the routine sample collection schedule will be noted in the sample collection logbook.
+Situations such as inclement weather, emergency conditions, furloughs, and increased river levels/flows can prevent the sample collection at the prescribed frequencies listed in the Attachments.
+Deviations from the routine sample collection schedule will be recorded in the sample collection logbook.